nishants/service-workers/README.md

 ### 03 - Cache some files with service worker

+- In this step, we will add some static files to cache.

+- Though we will **not enable offline feature in this steap**

 - Create a version for cache (reset after we change teh cached files later on)

 - And create list of first few files we want to cache